ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/create_vm.rst

 .. literalinclude:: task_outputs/Create_a_VM.result.json

 .. note::
-    ``vcenter_vm`` accepts much more parameters, however you may prefer to start with a simple VM and use the ``vcenter_vm_hardware`` modules to tune it up afterwards.
+    ``vcenter_vm`` accepts more parameters, however you may prefer to start with a simple VM and use the ``vcenter_vm_hardware`` modules to tune it up afterwards.
 It's easier this way to identify a potential problematical step.